-Even so, you are able to catch them in the act with pre-buffered recording feature of outdoor spotlight cameras.
-And that’s what fake security cameras with motion detectors and LED lights can’t do.
+Even so, you are able to catch them in the act with a pre-buffered recording feature of outdoor spotlight cameras.
+And that's what fake security cameras with motion detectors and LED lights can't do.

 Takeaway: Click here to learn more about motion sensor security cameras.

 Benefit 3.
 Outdoor Spotlight Cameras Are Compatible with Smart Home Devices

 Some top spotlight cameras are also able to work with voice-control systems like Alexa and Google Assistant, which allows you to turn on or off the motion lights of spotlight CCTV cameras with a voice command in a breeze.

 The latest trend for security cameras with motion lights is that they will integrate with other smart home devices, like locks, smoke alerts and lighting controls, making your home a safer and more enjoyable place to reside in.

 Wonder about the differences between a spotlight camera and an infrared security camera?
 Or consider which one to choose?

 Here are some of the major distinctions of the two security camera types: